PC-Admin/cephfs-stress-test/ceph-monitor-connections/README.md

 -----------------------------------------------------------------
 ```

-Make sure the username and mount point in visudo match your environment.
+Make sure the username and mount point in the visudo additions above match your environment.

 2) Then edit the variables found in config.yaml to match your environment.